stridecolossus/JOVE/docs/blog/part-1-intro/enumerations.md

 title: Enumerations
 ---

-### Background
+## Background

 When we first started using the code generated enumerations we realised there were a couple of flaws in our thinking:

-1. Many of the Vulkan enumerations are not a set of contiguous values and/or are actually bit-fields (as in the examples above).
+1. Many of the Vulkan enumerations are not a set of contiguous values and/or are actually bit-fields.
+What we really needed was some mechanism to map _from_ a native value to the relevant enumeration constant that worked for _all_ generated enumerations.

-We needed some mechanism to map _from_ a native value to the relevant enumeration constant that worked for _all_ generated enumerations.
+2. For bit-field enumerations in particular we also require some means of building a bit-field _mask_ from a collection of constants and performing the reverse operation.

-2. A native enumeration is implemented as an integer value and was being mapped to `int` in the code generated structures and API methods - this is error prone and not self-documenting.
+3. A native enumeration is implemented as an integer value and was mapped to `int` in the code generated structures and API methods - this is error prone and not self-documenting.

-For a library with a handful of enumerations this would be a minor issue that we could work around but we needed something more practical for the large number of Vulkan enumerations!
+For a library with a handful of enumerations this would be a minor issue that could be worked around, but something more practical was required for the large number of Vulkan enumerations.

-### Solution
+## Solution

-Although it is not common practice a Java enumeration **can** implement an interface (indeed our IDE will not code-complete an interface on an enumeration presumably because it thinks it is not legal Java).
-We leverage this technique to define a sort of base interface for the generated enumerations such that we can implement common helpers to handle the mapping issue.
+Although it is not common practice a Java enumeration __can__ implement an interface.
+Indeed our IDE will not code-complete an interface on an enumeration presumably because it thinks it is not legal Java.
+We leverage this technique to define a sort of base class for the code-generated enumerations such that we can implement helper methods to handle the mapping issues.

-The [interface](https://github.com/stridecolossus/JOVE/blob/master/src/main/java/org/sarge/jove/common/IntegerEnumeration.java) itself is trivial (already seen in the Velocity template above):
+The [interface](https://github.com/stridecolossus/JOVE/blob/master/src/main/java/org/sarge/jove/common/IntegerEnumeration.java) itself is trivial:

 ```java
 public interface IntegerEnumeration {